 Social impact assessment is one of the environmental impact assessment (EIA) processes whereby the Company adopts the Stakeholder Analysis method to analyze business activities that directly and indirectly affect stakeholders together with the community attitude survey which is conducted annually to prevent and mitigate environmental impacts during the Company's business operations.

-The Company has laid the community development strategies and activities in consistent to the needs and expectations of each stakeholder group appropriately in collaboration with the Company’s customers operating in the industrial estates, government sector, local authorities and communities under 5 areas of community development framework that also supports the UN Sustainable Development Goals (UN SDGs) by setting the community development goal in 2021 that the community satisfaction scores towards AMATA must not less than 85%.
+The Company has laid out the community development strategies and activities in consistent with the needs and expectations of each stakeholder group appropriately in collaboration with the Company’s customers operating in the industrial estates, government sector, local authorities, and communities under the 5 dimensions of community development framework that also contributes to the UN Sustainable Development Goals (UN SDGs).
+The Company has set the community development goal in 2022 that the community satisfaction scores towards AMATA must not be less than 85%.

-In 2021, the Company had implemented a total of 81 projects and activities by spending social investment budget of 18.52 million Baht (excluding donation).
-There were 125,000 participants joining the activities and more than 1.1 million people were directly and indirectly benefited by these projects and activities.
+In 2022, the Company had implemented a total of 34 projects and activities with a social investment budget of 3.8 million baht (excluding donations).
+There were 31,800 participants in the activities, and more than 1.23 million people were directly and indirectly benefited by these projects and activities.

-The growth of the industrial estates has both positive and negative effects towards economic system of local community, e.g. income distribution, increasing demand for labor or the creation of demand for goods or services, while urbanization increases cost of living.
-Accordingly, the Company places importance on the growth of local community in parallel with its expansion by using strategy on creating economic opportunities to all groups of stakeholders in the community, e.g. local business operators, working age labor, senior citizens and the underprivileged, through the support of local employment and project arrangement to respond to the needs and to develop stakeholders in such community so that they could have jobs and income for their own independence sustainably.
+The growth of the industrial estates has both positive and negative impacts on the local community’s economic system, e.g., income distribution, increasing demand for labor, or the creation of demand for goods or services, while urbanization increases the cost of living.
+Accordingly, the company places importance on the growth of the local community and uses a strategy to create economic opportunities for all stakeholders, including local business operators, working-age labor, senior citizens, and the underprivileged.
+This is achieved through support for local employment and projects, which respond to the needs of the community and promote sustainable job creation and income generation for stakeholder independence.

 Farm to Factory Project